mondaycom/monday-code-quickstarts/quickstart-python/SETUP.md

    expose your local server to the internet).
 This step is temporary and will be replaced with the URL of your app in Monday Code.

+### Setting authorization URL

+1. Under `Feature Details` in your integration feature scroll down to the `Authorization URL` section.
+2. Tick the `Enable Authorization URL` checkbox.
+3. Enter the URL of your app that will start the OAuth process, in our case, `/auth/`.

 ### Configure OAuth in Monday

 1. Press `OAuth` in the `General` section of the left menu.